-The Doctor of Science and Religion major is an interdisciplinary program that ensures the flexibility needed for life today.
+The Doctor of Letters (D.Litt.) or Doctor of Science and Religion (D.Sci.R.) in Science and Religion major is an interdisciplinary program that ensures the flexibility needed for life today.
 This is a dissertation based program requiring original research.
 This is an in-depth, advanced level of discussion, analysis, and research seeking proof God with an emphasis on identifying absolute truths given all its limitations.
 If desired, after completing this program you may request to be ordained as a full Dean with the Reconciliation of Science and Religion Organization.

 Request a brochure and catalog . . . click here.

 Request a free application . . . click here.

 - Formulate viable research questions; manage information, including conventional bibliographic and electronic information retrieval methods; and design, conduct, and report original research, contextualized within an international sphere of professional activity.

 - Show a profound respect for truth and intellectual integrity, and for the ethics of research and scholarship

 - Explore key disciplinary and multi-disciplinary norms and perspectives relevant to the search for God.

 - Apply research to refine the international development efforts of voluntary religious organizations, utilizing alternative approaches while acting as a “change-agent” in seeking to address and solve problems and issues in his or her organization.

 - Articulate and communicate effectively with skills in listening, speaking, and writing, in order to disseminate the results of research and scholarship by oral and written communication to a variety of audiences interested in the relationship of God and science.